Gifts of Endowment

 To honor their friend, members of the Class of 2007 established this fund so that the school can award aid for a Penn Charter foreign language trip to a student who would otherwise be unable to afford the trip.

 Established by the William Penn Charter School faculty in 2004 as part of the Frameworks for the Future campaign to support worthy students in need of financial aid.

-Established in 2003 by Joy Quill, this scholarship supports a Chinese female, and secondarily an Asian student.
+Established in 2003 by Joy Quill, this scholarship supports a Chinese female, and secondarily an Asian-heritage student.